 Keeping your CPU cool is one of the primary things you’ll want to do when building a PC.
 And whether you have a white, black, or color combination-themed PC build, you’ll want the best white CPU cooler.
 Whether it’s an air cooler or a liquid one, it will fit your system’s aesthetics well, and keep your processor’s temperatures at optimal levels.

 With so many options out there, we’ve decided to review 12 of the best white CPU cooler models.
 Six are air coolers, while the other six are liquid AIO coolers, so there’s something for everyone.
 We’ve included various price points, too.

 Whichever one you go for, you’ll get excellent cooling as there aren’t any bad options.
-Without wasting any more of your time, let’s take a look at our options.
+Without wasting any more of your time, let’s take a look at the top white CPU cooling options.

 Best White CPU AIO Liquid (water) Coolers Picks